Summary of the issue

 TDR may also uphold a Scheme Member's decision to disconnect or suspend a service, when lawfully required to do so by another body or authority (for example following Copyright infringements).

-Other position statements which may be relevant
+Other guides which may be relevant